How to choose a residential aged care facility

 What to expect on an aged care home tour

-Be aware that you may need to take a RAT test before you enter, and you will probably be asked to wear a face mask while you are at the facility.
-This will depend on what is happening with COVID, any flu outbreaks during flu season, and any regulations that may be in place.
+Be aware that you may need to take a RAT test before you enter an aged care facility, and you may be required to wear a face mask while you are in communal areas of the facility.

 What are the best questions to ask when you visit an aged care home?